dckc/madmode-blog/pages/2005/advogato_entry0029.md

-title: Bugs on top of bugs on top of paperwork: frustration on so many levels
+title: 'Bugs on top of bugs on top of paperwork: frustration on so many levels'
 date: 2005-07-15
 tags: []
 published: true